apache/mesos/docs/ssl.md

 # Configuration
 There is currently only one implementation of the [libprocess socket interface](https://github.com/apache/mesos/blob/master/3rdparty/libprocess/include/process/socket.hpp) that supports SSL.
 This implementation uses [libevent](https://github.com/libevent/libevent).
 Specifically it relies on the `libevent-openssl` library that wraps `openssl`.

-After building Mesos 0.23.0 from source, assuming you have installed the required [Dependencies](#Dependencies), you can modify your configure line to enable SSL as follows:
+Before building Mesos 0.23.0 from source, assuming you have installed the required [Dependencies](#Dependencies), you can modify your configure line to enable SSL as follows:

 ~~~
 ../configure --enable-libevent --enable-ssl